noahlange/gecs/README.md

 Being able to export the game state to a serializable format and reloading it later is important.
 And since that is the case, it's also intended to be pretty straightforward.
 There's one caveat: in order to properly reload the context's state, you must manually register your components and inheritance entities (composed entities are handled automatically) before calling `load()`.

 The output is a bulky POJO—~2000 entities runs me about 650 KB.
 Compressing the stringified output with [Brotli](https://www.npmjs.com/package/brotli) brings it down to less than 20 KB (about 3% of the original size).
 If you're working in the browser and can't load WebAssembly for one reason or another, [pako](https://github.com/nodeca/pako) is a great, marginally less effective (about 4% of the original size) alternative.

+The POJO can also be pared down significantly by using custom serializers, as described below.

 ### Save